-As families recoil in horror contemplate the price tag of four years of college, some start to look more closely at all of the available options, including community colleges with dorms.
+(I’ve updated the number of community colleges with on-campus housing with data available from IPEDS in June, 2019.)
+As families recoil in horror contemplate the price tag of four years of college, some start to look more closely at all of the available options, including community colleges with on-campus housing.
 Since community colleges are offering more traditional college amenities such as dorms, honor programs, sports, and student activities, they are becoming a more attractive way for families to seriously cut their college expenses.

 Many college oriented families have viewed community colleges as a sub-standard education for those who can’t get into a four-year institution.
 It may be the case that many students choose to attend a community college because they couldn’t go to a university but the substandard education part has always been more perception than reality.

 What about academic quality at community colleges?

 Let’s start with academic quality.
 Yes, community colleges are filled with remedial education courses (which has its own set of issues).
 But this means that students don’t take “regular” college courses until they are prepared for them-they aren’t being “dumbed-down.”
 Furthermore, these courses are often taught in smaller classes than at four-year universities providing much more individual attention.

 I have a friend who graduated from a well-respected state university but struggled with math requirements until she took a class at a community college where the professor was able to make sure she understood the concepts.

 Furthermore, as states streamline the transfer process between community colleges and four-year universities, they want to make sure that students transferring are prepared for the upper-division course work.
 You will also find an increasing number of private colleges that have articulation agreements with community colleges to ensure a smooth transfer.